JOB ANNOUNCEMENT – NOVEMBER 2023

 Qualifications & Experience

-SCHR seeks applicants who are highly motivated, detail-oriented, well-organized, communicate well with others, have strong writing skills, and have a deep commitment to SCHR’s work.
+SCHR seeks applicants who are highly motivated, detail-oriented, well-organized, excellent communicators and collaborators, strong writers, effective managers, and deeply committed to SCHR’s mission.
 The candidate should be both a strong team player and able to work independently.
-The ideal candidate is someone who has prior employment or volunteer experience with under-served communities.
-The candidate should also have a willingness to venture into new situations and tenacity in seeking new opportunities for donor engagement.
-People with direct personal or familial experience with the criminal legal system are deeply encouraged to apply.
+The ideal candidate is a self-starter with prior employment or volunteer experience with under-served communities and tenacity and creativity in seeking new opportunities for donor engagement.
+Prior experience working in a legal setting is preferred.
+People with direct personal or familial experience with the criminal legal system are strongly encouraged to apply.

 The ideal candidate will have: